 William Whiteley – A cut above

-From the cut-and-thrust of Grand Prix motor-racing to the cut of a stylish skirt or suit, Whiteley's products are being increasingly used as the firm's reputation for craftsmanship spreads far and wide on the internet.
+From the cut of a stylish skirt or suit to the cut-and-thrust of Grand Prix motor-racing, Whiteley's products are being increasingly used as the firm's reputation for craftsmanship spreads far and wide on the internet.
 Recently, the firm's talent for combining tradition with innovation caught the public's imagination in a successful crowdfunding campaign that is bringing exciting new products to market.

-For the Quicksilver project, choosing Whiteley's as a supplier was an easy decision.
-We have enjoyed a long and happy relationship with the city of Sheffield, but our need for the highest quality at every stage in the boat's build process was what really drove us to Whiteley's.
+For us, choosing Whiteley's as a supplier was an easy decision.
+We have in any case enjoyed a long and happy relationship with the city of Sheffield, but our need for the highest quality at every stage in the boat's build process was what really drove us to Whiteley's.
 Our laminators expect nothing less than the best tools for the job.